raspberrypilearning/top-5-emoji-list/en/step_6.md

 --- task ---

-**Test:** Your rolling on the floor laughing emoji 🤣 should move from the left of the viewport rotating as it moves.
+**Test:** Your rolling on the floor laughing emoji 🤣 should move in from the left rotating as it moves.

 --- /task ---